jeffdemeutter/HierarchicalStateMachine/README.md

  }
  '''

-####We create an extra method called AddTransition with fromState, toState and transition as parameters.
+#### We create an extra method called AddTransition with fromState, toState and transition as parameters.
 This might look familiar to the AddTransition method of the FSM itself, because it essentially is.
-'''c++
+''' c++
 void SuperState::AddTransition(FSMState* startState, FSMState* toState, FSMTransition* transition) {
 	m_pFSM->AddTransition(startState, toState, transition);